 Native American Craft

-This one Native American craft will be very popular with the boys!
+This one Native American craft will be very popular with the Scouts!
 It involves using a craft stick (you do have a huge box of these, don’t you?), dental floss and q-tips to make a miniature bow and arrows set!
 And it actually works.
-After the boys have made the craft, they can shoot the arrows at targets.
+After the Scouts have made the craft, they can shoot the arrows at targets.

 Housing and Shelter